The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 Note: most institutions require individuals teaching at the collegiate level to have the minimum of either a master’s degree in their teaching field or a master’s degree in higher education and 18 semester hours (27 quarter credit hours) of graduate coursework in their teaching field.

 Student Affairs: Focus on developing expertise in the administration of a comprehensive student services program for both on-ground and online institutions.
 Gain hands-on experience through an internship at a real-world educational institution, and explore how to incorporate current management and legal issues into student affairs.
-This specialization meets the standards of the Council for the Advancement of Standards in Higher Education (CAS) for graduate programs in student affairs and the standards of the Professional Preparation Commission of the American College Personnel Association (ACPA).
+This concentration addresses specific standards of the Council for the Advancement of Standards in Higher Education (CAS) for graduate programs in student affairs and the standards of the Professional Preparation Commission of the American College Personnel Association (ACPA).

 Kaplan University offers multiple start dates, giving you greater flexibility with your education, life, and work schedules.

 May 31, 2017

 Online Start Date

 historical development of tertiary educational institutions in